There is no shortage of incredible things to do in Miami.

-Visiting this museum is one of the best things to do in Miami for families with children.
+This museum is a must for families.
 You will find 14 galleries with exhibits about art, culture, communication and more; as well as 4 outdoor exhibits.

 PRACTICAL INFORMATION: The Children’s Museum is located on 980 Macarthur Causeway.
 General admission is $22 USD.